bnorton/base-62.js/README.md

 $ git tag -a 0.9.0 -m "[Release] Version x.y.z" -m "Other words of wisdom and what has changed"
 $ npm publish
 ```

+#### Add this project to CircleCI
+Enable the build status at the top of this doc